Wednesday, April 29, 2026

 • Distribution of funds to participating nonprofits

-Instead, these revenues may be included within aggregate fundraising totals without detailed breakdowns.
+Instead, these revenues are often included within aggregate fundraising totals without detailed breakdowns.

 This fundraising structure provides important context for the Foundation’s financial patterns: